Michelago: History and bushranging

 A big social event was the picnic races and over 200 people attended the Michelago Public School picnic in 1906.
 During the 1930-50's eucalyptus stilling was a profitable occupation in the Tinderry Range above Michelago and a drum of eucalyptus oil (44 gallons or 200L) was worth 100 pounds on site in the 1940s.
 Notable families of the early years of Michelago include the Kellys, Cotters, Shanahans, Lawlers, McTernans and Poveys.
 Many of their descendants still live in the region.

 Lea-Scarlett notes that in October 1840 a gang of five bushrangers broke out of the lockup at Queanbeyan and police magistrate Captain Faunce had to give chase to Michelago before he recaptured them.
-On 1 June 1866 a bushranging gang consisting of the Clarke brothers, Patsy Connell and two accomplices held up Michelago town (which then consisted of Thomas Kennedy's Hibernian Hotel, a police station and lockup, Abraham Levy's store, a Church of England schoolhouse, a Catholic church and a few houses) and drank its entire liquor supply before staggering off to their rocky hide-out called 'Beefcask' in the Tinderrys.
+On 1 June 1866 a bushranging gang consisting of the Clarke brothers, Patsy Connell and two accomplices held up Michelago town (which then consisted of Thomas Kennedy's Hibernian Hotel, a police station and lockup, Abraham Levy's store, a Catholic school house and church and a few houses) and drank its entire liquor supply before staggering off to their rocky hide-out called 'Beefcask' in the Tinderrys.

 In February 1866, two armed men robbed the post office, destroyed the letters and escaped with three horses, one of them a race horse.

 St Patrick's Catholic Church was a small building made of stone.
 It was too small for its congregation by 1906 and it was decided to build a new brick church.
 The foundation stone for the Michelago Memorial Church was laid in October 1906.
 Some 75,000 bricks were used made from local red clay.
 The building was roofed with slate.
-The cost of construction was £1,134 pounds and six shillings, of which £50 was the architects fee.
+The cost of construction was £1,134 and six shillings, of which £50 was the architects fee.
 The architect was James Nangle and the builder Mr J. G. Taylor, both of Sydney.
 The building had seating for 150 people and it was officially opened on 28 April 1907.